-The Company provides standard one-year or two-year warranty coverage on its systems.
+The Company historically provided a standard one-year or two-year warranty coverage on its systems.
+Beginning in September 2009, the Company changed its warranty policy to a one-year standard warranty on all systems.
 Warranty coverage provided is for labor and parts necessary to repair the systems during the warranty period.
 The Company accounts for the estimated warranty cost of the standard warranty coverage as a charge to costs of revenue when revenue is recognized.
 The estimated warranty cost is based on historical product performance.
 To determine the estimated warranty reserve, the Company utilizes actual service records to calculate the average service expense per system and applies this to the equivalent number of units exposed under warranty.
 The Company updates these estimated charges every quarter.